-Votes will be counted and certified by the Inspectors of Election, who are employees of Broadridge Financial Solutions, Inc. ("Broadridge").
+Votes will be counted by employees of Broadridge Financial Solutions, Inc. ("Broadridge") and certified by the Inspector of Election present at the meeting.
 If you are a stockholder of record, your signed proxy card is returned directly to Broadridge for tabulation.
 If you hold your shares in "street name" through a broker, bank or other nominee, your broker, bank or other nominee will return one proxy card to Broadridge on behalf of all of its clients.